Class meetings: Tuesdays and Thursdays, 4:10-5:30 p.m., in 227, CIT

-The Educational Software Seminar at Brown (CS92/ED89), pioneered by Andy van Dam, combines topics and activities that, at other universities, would almost certainly be encountered only in different courses offered in different departments.
+The Educational Software Seminar at Brown combines topics and activities that, at other universities, would almost certainly be encountered only in different courses offered in different departments.
 The basic idea of the Seminar -- that groups of undergraduates, primarily but not exclusively those with interests and abilities in computer science and education, work closely with local teachers to design, create and implement classroom software that meets the needs and specifications of those teachers -- has made it a model of interdisciplinary and university-school collaboration in the area of educational technology.
-The goals of the Seminar are to engage and support students in these collaborations while they read about, discuss, and come to understand some of the historical, cognitive, technical, and sociological issues involved in the use of computers in education, and particularly in the creation and use of educational technology.
+The goals of the Seminar are to engage and support students in these collaborations while they read about, discuss, and debate some of the historical, cognitive, technical, and sociological issues concerning the use of computers in education, and particularly in the creation and use of educational technology.

 This syllabus provides a list of the books and articles we'll be reading and discussing, as well as a week-by-week description of the course.
-Although they are not included below, we will likely have guests visiting throughout the semester.
+The bibliography obviously includes many more works than will be assigned, and is meant to provide a "pro-seminar" reference for students who might later be interested in further study.
+Although they are not included below, we will likely have guests visiting during the semester.
 Consistant with the seminar model, at least one student will have the responsibility of presenting and leading the discussion of the readings in each class session.

 * Cuban, Larry.
 Teachers and Machines.
 (Teachers College Press, 1986).